chloebellehooton/Group-5-Project/README.md

 ## Techniques

-1.ETL tools/methods like python pandas, postgres db will be used to extract data,cleanse and transform data and laod.
+1.ETL tools/methods like python pandas, postgres db will be used to extract data,cleanse and transform data and load.
-2.Machine Learning models to analyze if  California Wildfire can be predicted based on weather condition
+2.Machine Learning models to analyze if  California Wildfire can be predicted based on weather conditions.

 ## ML Mock Up Plan

 ETL process will be performed on California wildfire dataset(extracted from kaggle) and weather dataset of the counties(extracted from : https://www.ncdc.noaa.gov/cdo-web/search)  which is recorded in wildfire dataset.

 ML models RandomForestClassifier & GradientBoostingClassifier algorithms will be tested and best model will be finalized.
 Also will check if  Deep Neutral Network model is feasible.

 WILDFIRE Dataset has information

 1.Acres Burned
 2.Personnel Involed
 3.Structures Damaged